Lab Members

 Mallory Mintz (she/her)

-Mallory is a Master’s student in UGA’s Marine Science program at the Skidaway Institute of Oceanography.
-She is studying harmful algal booms in coastal Georgia.
-With her research, she hopes to establish seasonality and identify physiochemical drivers of HAB formation in a model estuary locally, an early step toward organizing the first high-resolution monitoring project in the state.
-Her work will build on the efforts of the local chapter of NOAA’s Phytoplankton Monitoring Network, and she invites additional community collaborations and outreach opportunities.
+Her current research focuses on harmful algal blooms in coastal Georgia.
+She is working to establish seasonality and identify physiochemical drivers of bloom-forming species in the Skidaway River Estuary.
+Her work builds on the efforts of the local chapter of NOAA’s Phytoplankton Monitoring Network, and she invites additional opportunities for collaboration and outreach.

 Debbrota (Dev) Mallick (he/him)